-What Do We Mean by Societal Issues?
+What Do We Mean by Sustainability?

 Geoscience literacy and expertise play a role in all societal issues that involve the Earth.
 Issues that range from environmental degradation and natural hazards to creating sustainable economic systems or livable cities.
 Human health also involves the Earth.
 For instance, diseases are carried on vectors that involve water and wind, natural and human toxins in the environment impact health, and treatments for many diseases come from natural ecosystems thriving in specific Earth environments.
 InTeGrate supports teaching and learning about the full spectrum of issues in which geoscience plays a part.